Schedule Your Diagnostic Consultation

-The modern-day wholesale data center is a complicated place.4 Big Wholesale Data Center Problems With the emergence of mobile devices, connected cars, and other smart things, it has placed an ever-increasing pressure on large colocation facilities.
+The modern-day wholesale data center is a complicated place.
+The emergence of mobile devices, connected cars, and other smart things has placed ever-increasing pressure on large colocation facilities.

-The end user’s expectations are also at an all-time high, so the demand for data is not going to slow down (ever).
-So, data center managers are charged with managing all the different variables while keeping costs under control.
+The end user’s expectations are also at an all-time high, so the demand for data will not slow down (ever).
+So, data center managers manage all the different variables while controlling costs.

 1. Shortage of Talent

-For a large and complex facility to run smoothly, you need highly skilled individuals to run a small but optimally leveraged team.
-As colocation facilities are growing rapidly, it’s creating a void when it comes to experienced personnel that can handle the task at hand.
+You need highly skilled individuals to run a small but optimally leveraged team for a large and complex facility to run smoothly.
+As colocation facilities are growing rapidly, it’s creating a void for experienced personnel that can handle the task at hand.

-The adoption of efficient and modern methods such as DevOps and Agile will require managers to find the right talent with enough experience using the right tools.
-So, this can be a common problem that’s going to become even harder with current immigration reforms.
+Adopting efficient and modern methods such as DevOps and Agile will require managers to find the right talent with enough experience using the right tools.
+So, this can be a common problem that will become even harder with current immigration reforms.

-It’s critical to build highly skilled and functional teams because this enables seamless communication with all stakeholders and ultimately helps solve business problems together while keeping operational costs down.
+Building highly skilled and functional teams is critical because this enables seamless communication with all stakeholders and ultimately helps solve business problems together while keeping operational costs down.

 As technology rapidly evolves, new competitors with new paradigms will start popping up.
-For example, when Amazon Web Services (AWS) showed up in the marketplace, it disrupted the traditional data center model.
+For example, when Amazon Web Services (AWS) appeared in the marketplace, it disrupted the traditional data center model.

-As a result, wholesale data center managers need to constantly think of new options that can be developed and come up with new strategies to keep the business going on an upward trajectory.
+As a result, wholesale data center managers must constantly think of new options to develop new strategies to keep the business going upward.

 3. Maintaining Governance and Control

-When you move from a rigid environment to a dynamic cloud, it can be a huge challenge to maintain governance and control.
-In this scenario, there needs to be complete transparency when it comes to virtual and physical utilization and usage.
+Moving from a rigid environment to a dynamic cloud can be a huge challenge to maintain governance and control.
+In this scenario, complete transparency regarding virtual and physical utilization and usage must be transparent.
 Further, there also needs to be complete visibility of capabilities.

 This will require centralized management that can easily control utilization and consumption while keeping them strictly business-oriented.